data-fair/metrics/CONTRIBUTING.md

 Your IDE should ideally be [Visual Studio Code](https://code.visualstudio.com/) with the [Volar extension](https://marketplace.visualstudio.com/items?itemName=Vue.volar).

-The cornerstone of the whole dev environment is [Docker](https://docs.docker.com/engine/install/) as everything else runs inside docker containers.
+The cornerstone of the whole dev environment is [Docker](https://docs.docker.com/engine/install/).
 You might want add an alias to the `docker compose` command, the rest of the document will abbreviate it as `dc`, also `docker compose run --rm` will be abbreviated as `dcr`.

 ```bash
 # in ~/.bash_aliases